enoren5/tarot_juicer/README.md

    If you compare the `postgres://USER:PASSWORD@HOST:PORT/NAME` in the Heroku dashboard before and after redunning the Heroku 'rotate' command, most of the variables remain the same however the USER and PASSWORD will be different.
 This protects cards that I may have previously referred to publicly in the Issues section of this repo.
 More details can be gleaned from this Heroku help doc titled, [How do I make sure my Heroku Postgres database credentials are correct?](https://help.heroku.com/FE0S4CS4/how-do-i-make-sure-my-heroku-postgres-database-credentials-are-correct) which I found by Googling: 'how to update postgresql credentials in heroku'.

 ### #5.
 Resolving empty thumbnails (tarot card album) static files
-If you accidentally upload duplicate tumbnails (generator app), Django will append a small hash to the .jpg and it won't parse when Django serves the tarot_key template.
-It's kind of a bug.
+If duplicate tumbnails are uploaded (generator app), Django will append a small hash to the .jpg and it won't parse when Django serves the tarot_key template.
 The problem should only happen remotely on Heroku.
 If that happens (and it doesn't happen all the time), then the recourse is to use this command on Heroku: `(local venv) $ heroku run python manage.py collectstatic -a tarot-testing --noinput --clear --no-post-process`.
 Be sure to specify the right app (whether `tarot-testing` or `tarot-prod`).
-That will purge all static files with hashes.
-I don't completely understand why, but UmarGit and I went back forth on Upwork on June 14th, 2021.

-This was an issue ([#92](https://github.com/enoren5/tarot_juicer/issues/92)) resolved on 9 April 2021 but which became an issue again on 14 May.
+This was an issue ([#92](https://github.com/enoren5/tarot_juicer/issues/92)) resolved on 9 April 2021 but which became an issue again on 6 weeks later.
 There seems to be three staticfiles directories declared inside `settings.py`.
 The one inside `tarot_juicer/tarot_juicer/static` is for development locally.
 The directroy `tarot_juicer/staticfiles` houses the static files on Heroku which will be intialized and created with the pgbounce buildpack in the cloud - - so there is no need for this directory locally.
-I'm not sure what `tarot_juicer/static` is for.

-### #6. heroku-cli x2
+### #6. heroku-cli (x2)
 There are two heroku-cli app interfaces.
 The first heroku-cli app is installed locally for interacting between the local development environment and the remote server.
 The second heroku-cli app is installed remotely for interacting with itself.
 To install, you just navigate in Heroku settings for the app and click: “Add buildpack” and enter: `https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/cli.tgz`.
 Next go to Manage Account (settings - - top right corner of avatar icon).
 Then scroll down and select: “Regenerate API Key”.
 Next time you push changes and Heroku rebuilds everything, then heroku-cli should be installed.
 For future reference, you may use [the official Heroku doc for managing authentication and API token storage](https://devcenter.heroku.com/articles/authentication#api-token-storage).

-### #7.
-Local dev server over HTTPS
-I'm not sure what changed but one day the dev server began sponataneously complaining: "Error: You're accessing the development server over HTTPS, but it only supports HTTP"
-I had encountered this in the distant past.
-I can't recall the solution.
-But the solution today was to install a local SSL certificate using a guide titled, "[How to run a local Django development server over HTTPS with a trusted self-signed SSL certificate](https://timonweb.com/django/https-django-development-server-ssl-certificate/)."
-It was initially posted August 10th, 2021, so it is very recent (as of Januarny 2022 as a I write this).
-The guide targets macOS but there is a link to the GitHub page for the `mkcert` app that has an instructions for Arch-based distros using pacman whcih worked for me.

 ## TO DO:
 * Leverage [5 ways to make my Django project more secure](https://hackernoon.com/5-ways-to-make-django-admin-safer-eb7753698ac8).
 One of them is to: "Visually disntinguish environemnts".
 It's a great suggestion by color coding the Django admin panel.
 I should implement a color coded banner at the top of every web page when the Django Admin user is logged in but the "Nuclear" option (in `accounts` app) is toggled on blocking all other web vistors out because right now, if the Nuclear option is triggered, the the 'logout' link on the  `/portal` page appears but clicking on it does nothing.
 This is because the ADmin User has access.
 To help elinate confusion, there should be a colour coded banner at the top of `/portal` and all the other pages on the website whent he Admin user is browsing and the Nuclear option is toggled.